KevKers/stk-code/HIDENSEEK_MODE_OUTLINE.md

 2. **Item Boxes**: Hiders CAN pick up items from bonus boxes
    - Gives hiders defensive/evasive tools

-3. **Elimination**: When found (hit by cake), hider is eliminated after 5 seconds
+3. **Elimination**: When found (hit by cake or bumped), hider is moved to lobby after configurable delay
    - Found time is recorded for result screen
-   - Eliminated hiders are moved to spectator mode

-### Manual Finding (`/found` command):
-- Seeker can use `/found <player_name>` to manually mark a hider as found
-- Requires proximity <= 5 meters
-- Same 5-second elimination delay and effects as projectile hit
+   - Hiders can spectate remaining game or leave server from lobby

 ## Network/Online Play Features